objcio/articles/2015-02-09-photo-extension.md

 ### Beginning Editing

 When a user chooses to edit an image using your extension, the system will instantiate your view controller and initiate the photo editing lifecycle.
 If the photo has previously been edited, this will first call the `canHandleAdjustmentData(_:)` method, at which point you are provided a `PHAdjustmentData` object.
-From this, determine whether or not your extension can handle the previous edit data.
+As such, it's important to figure out in advance whether or not your extension can handle the previous edit data.
 This determines what the framework will send to the next method in the lifecycle.

 Once the system has decided whether to supply the original image or one containing the rendered output from previous edits, it then calls the